Meet Our Teachers

 What is your best advice for a 1st year teacher?

 It’s ok if you don’t get everything taught you had planned in the week.
 It’s important to make sure your students are learning at a pace that is right for them.
-It’s also important to Remind ourself that your classroom might be the only safe place for your student.
-Create an environment where every student feels safe, seen and appreciated.
+It’s also important to remind yourself that your classroom might be the only safe place for your students.
+Create an environment where every student feels safe, seen, and appreciated.
 Their voices matter and it is our job to echo it into this world!

 Lana Johnson